Airrocket/World-Domination-for-Dummies/README.md

-A bunch of idiots trying to make games
+A few idiots trying to make games.